Why You Want to Have a POA in Place

 Powers of attorney come in a variety of forms:

-- The durable power of attorney—Perhaps the most common type of POA, a durable power of attorney becomes effective immediately upon signing, and remains in effect, whether or not you become incapacitated.
+- Durable power of attorney—Perhaps the most common type of POA, a durable power of attorney becomes effective immediately upon signing, and remains in effect, whether or not you become incapacitated.
 The durable POA usually conveys broad decision-making authority.

-- The non-durable power of attorney—This POA may go into effect immediately or at some point in the future, but it is customarily for a specific period of time, and usually limited in scope to only expressly stated types of decisions.
+- Non-durable power of attorney—A non-durable POA may go into effect immediately or at some point in the future, but it is typically limited to a specific period of time, and usually limited in scope to only expressly stated types of decisions.

-- The springing power of attorney—This document is used when the principal needs an agent only during times of incapacity.
-A springing POA typically requires a declaration of mental incompetency to go into effect.
+- Springing power of attorney—A springing POA is used when the principal needs an agent only during times of incapacity.
+It typically requires a declaration of mental incompetency to go into effect.

-- The general power of attorney—This POA typically conveys virtually unlimited decision-making power, granting the agent the legal authority to make all decisions the principal would otherwise have had the right to make
+- General power of attorney—General POAs typically convey virtually unlimited decision-making power, granting the agent the legal authority to make all decisions the principal would otherwise have the right to make.

-- The limited power of attorney—This document limits the subject matter of any decision-making power, but typically doesn’t include any time limits.
-A principal may grant powers related to only legal, financial or medical decisions, for example.
+- Limited power of attorney—A POA can limit the subject matter of the agent's decision-making power, but a limited POA typically doesn't include any time limits.
+A principal may grant powers related to only legal, financial, or medical decisions, for example.

-- The medical power of attorney—A common example of a limited power of attorney, this document customarily conveys the legal authority to make decisions about healthcare
+- Medical power of attorney—A common example of a limited power of attorney, a medical POA conveys the legal authority to make decisions about healthcare.

 Contact the Experienced Estate Planning Attorneys at Bailey & Galyen